PinewoodPip/epip/docs/index.md

     Localization is only possible thanks to the members of our community.
 If you want to help with it - feel free to contribute at [our translation spreadsheet](https://docs.google.com/spreadsheets/d/1N590ol649CFsMJuU2-UNBqWQP8cONo-CnUCcC1TPRgI/).

 !!! warning "Gameplay mod info"
-    If you're using Derpy's EE2 Tweaks, you will likely want to grab the [gameplay mod](Info/faq.md#whats-this-talk-about-a-gameplay-mod) as well.
+    If you're using Derpy's EE2 Tweaks, you will likely want to grab the legacy [gameplay changes mod](Info/faq.md#whats-this-talk-about-a-gameplay-mod) as well.
 Derpy's mod is intended to be used with it.

 **[Requires Norbyte's Script Extender](https://github.com/Norbyte/ositools/releases/tag/updater_v5)**.
 Load after both EE Core and EE Origins, if you have them.